qdotdash/zychat_flutter/README.md

 # Zychat - A chat application in Zyclavian(YMNK)

 ## In the words of the creator :
-> You may never know
+> "You may never know"